cds-snc/digital-canada-ca/content/en/careers/positions/full-stack-software-developer-mvp.md

 **We’ll evaluate you based on:**

-- Creating and delivering software using modern web technologies and platforms such as React, Typescript, PHP, Wordpress, CSS.
+- Creating and delivering software using modern web technologies and platforms such as React, Typescript, PHP, WordPress, CSS.
 Nice-to-haves include Docker, Terraform, AWS.
 - Creating and delivering inclusive and accessible (WCAG) software
 - Employing or promoting site reliability/devops practices
 - Championing, defining and improving team standards for code style, test automation, maintainability, and best practices for a distributed, cloud-based system